Leaking/Hunter/README.md

 blacklist, it means the plugin will handle all classes except the classes in these packages, you can provide package with prefix name.

-You'd better just provide whitelist or blacklist, if you provide both of them, blacklist is ignore.
+You'd better just provide whitelist or blacklist, if you provide both of them, blacklist is ignored.

 ## OkHttp-Plugin